 - Concept Design

-In phase one we would gather all information and translate that into a masterplan, make preliminary designs, do necessary financial calculations, and a construction/ delivery schedule.
+In phase one I would gather all information and translate that into a masterplan, make preliminary designs, do necessary financial calculations, and a construction/ delivery schedule.
 The second and third phase are all about desiging the area in such a way that we can start construction after that.

 After a first meeting we can already start with the strategy and masterplanning.
-To do so we do a brainstorm session with your team to figure what you want, what we can help with, when and with what budget.
+To do so we do a brainstorm session with your team to figure what you want, what I can help with, when and with what budget.
 This entire process usually takes a few weeks and might need follow-up discussions on location or via phone or skype, depending on scale of the project.
 We work fast.
 After the first process you already have a detailed handbook and complete masterplan of your project.

 The first phase is divided into 2 steps: